storj/docs/app/(docs)/object-mount/installation/musl/page.md

   description:
     Musl Installation Instructions

-weight: 0
 ---

-The Scripted Installer allows you to install cunoFS without root privileges (no sudo).
+The Scripted Installer allows you to install Object Mount without root privileges (no sudo).

 :::{note}
 This installation method assumes you have the `libgcc` package installed (due to a dependency on `libgcc_s.so`).
 On Alpine you can do (may require `sudo`):